Facet disease symptoms

 As facet disease causes the joint cartilage to wear away and adjacent vertebral bones begin to grind against each other, osteophytes, or bone spurs, may develop.
 Bone spurs, which can develop in the joint space or along the endplates of the vertebral bodies, are extra growths of bone that can come into contact with nearby spinal nerves or the spinal cord itself.
 If this occurs, the following symptoms may present:

 - Joint stiffness or spontaneous joint lockage

 - The painful sensation of bone rubbing against bone, also called crepitus

 - Reduced range of motion

 - Inflammation of the joint

 While there is no cure for facet disease, nor can its effects be reversed, many patients find that they can manage their symptoms non-surgically with conservative treatments.
-These might include yoga, massage, physical therapy, pain medication, behavior modification, hot-cold compresses, and intermittent rest.
+These might include yoga, massage, physical therapy, pain medication, behavior modification, hot/cold compresses and intermittent rest.
 However, if your discomfort does not abate after weeks or months of these conservative treatments, contact Laser Spine Institute.
-Our safe and effective outpatient procedures utilize the latest endoscopic technology.
-Request a complimentary review of your MRI or CT scan today.
+Our effective outpatient procedures utilize the latest minimally invasive technology.
+Request your MRI or CT scan review today.

 We offer minimally invasive spine surgery that is a safer and effective alternative to traditional open spine surgery.^ To treat facet disease, our board-certified surgeons+ perform a facet thermal ablation most often in conjunction with a decompression to relieve painful nerves in the facet joint, through the use of a laser.
 Find out if you are a potential candidate for our outpatient surgery by reaching out to our dedicated team today and asking for a free MRI review.*